makersacademy/takeaway-challenge/README.md

 Task
 -----

+* Have been following the walk through from  https://www.youtube.com/watch?v=mgiJKdH9x8c&feature=youtu.be for the takeaway challenge

 ```

 As a customer
 So that I can check if I want to order something
 I would like to see a list of dishes with prices